Every day more investors are using alternative strategies to generate income since the income from bonds is still relatively low.

 The amount of capital needed to buy real estate will depend on your personal financial situation, investment goals, lending environment, credit score, and the financials of the deal.

 Many investors want to make smaller down payments so they can own more properties.
-Other investors are awash in capital.
-In this case, they may want to avoid financing thereby increasing cash flow.
+Other investors have a lot of cash stored in a money market account earning a minimal amount.
+In this case, they may want to avoid financing, thereby increasing cash flow.

 Most people leverage their real estate investments, however, so let’s assume you buy a $300,000 property with a 25% down payment.